 If you must evacuate in a vehicle, or if you get caught in a hurricane while you’re driving, try not to drive through water, even if it appears shallow.
 As little as 12 inches of water can move a car, and two feet will sweep away even large SUVs.
 If your car stalls out in standing water, get out of the vehicle and move to higher ground.

 Also, if you’re on the highway, don’t use cruise control.
 If you hydroplane on a wet road, cruise control can cause your vehicle to accelerate.

 What to Do if Your Car Gets Damaged in a Hurricane

 Once the storm has passed and it’s safe to go outside, check on your car for hurricane damage.
 If your car’s flooded, file an insurance claim immediately.
 Hundreds, if not thousands, of people will be doing the same thing.
 You don’t want to be at the end of the line!

 If your car has sustained some flood damage, don’t start the engine.
 That can move water through your engine or fuel system, making a bad problem worse.
 Leave it alone and photograph any damage that’s visible, including high-water marks.

 Don’t assume your flood-damaged car will be totaled by the insurance company, either.
 It may be repairable, which means you should do everything you can to dry it out.
 Open the doors and windows.
 Take out the floor mats, seat covers and any other damp upholstery you can remove.
 Wash them, if possible, and lay them out to dry in the sun.
 Act quickly, or your car may smell like a swamp thing forever.

 Be prepared the next time a hurricane hits and avoid hurricane damage!
-Compare auto insurance quotes on Compare.com to find the best and most affordable coverage.
+Compare auto insurance quotes online to find the best hurricane car insurance coverage.